 The fine arts are an essential part of any university's curriculum.
 The arts teach students about expressing creativity, critical analysis, and diversity.
 As an inherently interdisciplinary area of study, drawing on aesthetics, design, and history, among other disciplines, The fine arts fit well into the mission of Tuskegee University to graduate global-minded citizens who are truly prepared to apply their talents of aesthetics, musical acumen, design and other disciplines to create, understand, and evaluate art in its various modes.
 The Bachelor of Arts degree will be conferred on those who successfully complete the majors of Art and Music, and, eventually, the Performing Arts.
 Our successful graduates will be “competent, credentialed and comprehensively developed individuals.”

 Applicants are required to submit a portfolio of their artwork.
 In addition, all applicants are required to perform an audition heard by specific members of the faculty.
 Artistic/creative analysis, history, and other skills learned in the course of the student’s academic career may be applied during the Special Topics phase of matriculation, thereby elevating the student’s artistic awareness.
 Students may submit portfolios electronically, by regular mail or in person by June 1.
 If portfolio is to be submitted in person, contact the Department of Fine & Performing Arts to arrange a convenient time.
-To submit art work/portfolios or for more information contact email@example.com.
+To submit art work/portfolios or for more information please contact us at the contact information below.

 Department of Fine & Performing Arts